openshift/enhancements/enhancements/oc/must-gather.md

 How will security be reviewed and by whom?
 How will UX be reviewed and by whom?

 Consider including folks that also work outside your immediate sub-project.

+When using either multiple `--images` flag or the `--all-images` flag, only four concurrent pods are started to prevent overwhelming the cluster.
+Also, when using the `--all-images` flag, one can't pass arguments other than `--dest-dir`, `--node-selector` and `--timeout`.

 ## Design Details